Features | Downloads | Requirements | Upgrading

 Upgrading from Windows 10 to Windows 11 will be no exception.

-Microsoft's recommendation to purchase a pre-loaded Windows 11 computer ensures the best experience, but supply-chain issues are making computers more expensive and it seems a waste to dump a functioning computer.
+Microsoft's recommendation to purchase a pre-loaded Windows 11 computer ensures the best experience, but computers are more expensive and it seems a waste to dump a functioning computer.

 If you decide to upgrade your Windows 10 computer to Windows 11, develop a recovery plan before something happens.

-Following the upgrade, ensure that you can then recover from Windows 11.
+Once the upgrade has completed, ensure that you can then recover from Windows 11.

 Your recovery plan should include knowing how to boot your computer into Recovery Mode as well as having the necessary recovery tools available.